colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-40-18-734408-deion-sanders-a-role-model-for-young-athletes-on-balancing-sports-and-education.md

 ---
 layout: post
-title: ""Deion Sanders: A Role Model for Young Athletes on Balancing Sports and Education""
+title: "Deion Sanders: A Role Model for Young Athletes on Balancing Sports and Education"
 description: " "
 date: 2023-09-20
 tags: []